tmpfs/prism/doc/cascade.md

 3. Property plugins are executed.
 4. Inline styles are applied.

-Default styles start with an array specified using `styleOptions` when given and append a style declaration inferred using the component class name, eg: `Label`.
+Default styles start with any values in `defaultProps` followed by an array specified using `defaultStyles` and then a style declaration inferred using the component class name, eg: `Label`.

 If the component is namespaced it is prefixed with the namespace and a period, eg: `com.fika.text.Label`.